keu/docs/software/cli-podman.md

         name: airflow-include-dir
     ```

-You can now run the Astronomer Software CLI in Podman containers for this Astronomer project.
+You can now run the Astronomer CLI in Podman containers for this Astronomer project.

 ## Switch Between Using Docker and Podman

-Once you set up the Astronomer Software CLI to use Podman on your local machine, the CLI will automatically run Podman containers whenever you run a command that requires them.
+Once you set up the Astronomer CLI to use Podman on your local machine, the CLI will automatically run Podman containers whenever you run a command that requires them.
 To revert back to default behavior and run CLI commands in Docker containers, run the following command:

 ```sh
 astro config set container.engine docker